Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Performance Analysis

+Provided the target is present so that $|d_0|>0$, the above is possible only if $\tau=\tau_0$ and $\omega=\omega_0$, if (\ref{eq:unambiguous}) holds and if the vector $\abf(\tau_0,\omega_0)$ is not in the span of $\Sbf_I$.
+It also follows from (\ref{eq:unambiguous}) that the latter is satisfied whenever the target has non-zero Doppler, $\omega_0 \neq 0$.
 In principle, it is also possible to localize a stationary target, provided it is known to reside outside the clutter-contaminated range bins.
 But since we are more interested in the case where the target is obscured by clutter, we consider only the case $\omega_0 \neq 0$.

-The following Theorem \ref{thm:rf_unambiguous} clarifies that \eqref{eq:unambiguous} is satisfied for a certain class of stochastic processes.
+The following key result clarifies that \eqref{eq:unambiguous} is satisfied for a certain class of stochastic processes.
 The proof is deferred to Appendix \ref{Appendix3}.